Q: When did The Connection School begin?

 Q: Are students required to wear a uniform?

 A: Yes, our standard uniform consists of casual dress pants/shorts or skirts with knit polo’s or blouses in school colors.
 Our chapel uniform (worn weekly on chapel days) consists of dress slacks, long-sleeve collared shirts with ties for boys and jumpers with collared blouses for girls.
 Our uniform provider is Land’s End, but casual uniform items may be purchased elsewhere.
-More information about our uniform dress code is found in the Parents & Students section of our website.
+More information about our uniform dress code is found in the Student Life section of our website.

-Q: What sports/fine arts/extracurricular activities do you offer?
+Q: What sports, fine arts, and extracurricular activities do you offer?

 Q: How does carpooling/parking work?

 A: We do not have a school-sponsored carpool system, but many of our families that live close to one another do make shared carpool arrangements.
-Students who are eligible to drive will need to register with the school.
+Students who are eligible to drive and will be parking on campus are required to register their information with the school office.

 Q: Is your school accredited?

-A: Yes, we recently received our accreditation through AdvancED, the parent company of the North Central Association Commission on Accreditation and School Improvement (NCA CASI), the Southern Association of Colleges and Schools on Accreditation and School Improvement (SACS CASI), and the Northwest Accreditation Commission (NWAC).
-Our internationally accredited status is effective as of our 2014-2015 school year and will be up for renewal in 2015.
+A: Yes, we are accredited through AdvancED, the parent company of the North Central Association Commission on Accreditation and School Improvement (NCA CASI), the Southern Association of Colleges and Schools on Accreditation and School Improvement (SACS CASI), and the Northwest Accreditation Commission (NWAC).
+We are part of the NCAA & ACSI (Association of Christian Schools International).
+AdvancED merged with Measured Progress in 2018 and is now known as Cognia.

 Q: Will my child’s high school credits transfer in/out?